 Let me be very clear: I am not challenging the business model of ad-supported services.
-We have a rich tradition in this country of services being provided for free to consumers in exchange for their eyes and ears on advertising; television, radio, and newspapers are front of mind in that category.
-The difference between traditional ad-supported models and the current surveillance model is that the new model trades consumer data for a service, not just their attention.
+We have a rich tradition in this country of services being provided for free to consumers in exchange for their eyes and ears on advertising: television, radio, and newspapers.
+The difference between traditional ad-supported models and the current surveillance model is that the new model trades consumers' data for a service, not just their attention.
 And those data are, in turn, used to fuel broader surveillance systems.